 He slid his hands around to cup my ass and turned his head a little, just enough for me to nip at his earlobe.
 I knew the second he saw the picture I meant.
 He stiffened, fingers digging into me before he forced them to relax.
 Then he turned back to me and ghosted his lips over mine.
 To anyone watching, we must have looked like we were making out, but our mouths barely touched.

 “We need to get the fuck out of here,” he whispered.

 I nodded and pulled away, glancing at the picture one last time before we walked out the front door.
 It was a photograph from Daniel’s time in the service.
 He stood with a group of other soldiers, their arms around each other’s shoulders.
-They wore the light camo of the army’s desert uniform, and behind them, sand dunes spread into the distance.
+They wore the light camo of the army’s desert uniform, and behind them, sand dunes rolled away toward the horizon.
 The men and women filling the frame looked haggard but happy, like they’d just won a hard-fought battle.
 Daniel had his arm around a baby-faced soldier who couldn’t have been a day over eighteen.
-Add ten years to him, pack forty pounds of muscle onto his wiry frame, fill out his face a little, and remove all traces of warmth from his eyes, and he would have been a dead-ringer for the Magnolia Hills manager I’d seen at the police station.
-The nametag on his chest said “Redding”.
+Add ten years to him, pack forty pounds of muscle onto his wiry frame, and fill out his face a little, and he’d be a dead-ringer for the Magnolia Hills manager I saw at the police station.
+The nametag on his chest said Redding.
 Jakob must have seen this picture a hundred times while passing through Daniel’s hallway.
-That’s why the man had looked familiar.
+That’s why the man looked familiar.